William B. Gray: Continued career

 In 1981, Gray began to practice law in Vermont as a partner in the Burlington firm of Sheehey, Blue, Gray & Furlong.
 In 1986 he left the practice of law to volunteer as the campaign manager for Democratic U.S. Senator Patrick Leahy.
 Leahy was elected to a third term, defeating the Republican nominee, former Governor Richard Snelling in the general election.

 In 1988, Gray won the Democratic nomination for the U.S. Senate seat being vacated by the retiring Robert Stafford.
-In the general election, Gray was defeated by the Republican nominee, Republican Jim Jeffords.
+In the general election, Gray was defeated by the Republican nominee, Jim Jeffords.

 In 1991, Gray served as chairman of the Vermont Bicentennial Commission, which was created to organize celebrations and activities commemorating Vermont's 1791 admission to the Union as the 14th state.
 He was also a board of directors member for the Vermont Council on the Arts, the Flynn Theater for the Performing Arts, the Putney School, and the Visiting Nurse Association of Chittenden and Grand Isle Counties.

 In 1993, Leahy and Jeffords recommended Gray to serve as a judge on the United States Court of Appeals for the Second Circuit, the same seat once held by Sterry Waterman.
 Gray's nomination was still pending at the time of his death.

 Death and burial

 Gray resided on a farm in Jericho and practiced law until he was diagnosed with leukemia in 1993.
 In addition to his legal practice, he raised sheep, kept bees, and grew Christmas trees and apples.
-He died on March 22, 1994 while undergoing treatment at Brigham and Women's Hospital in Boston, Massachusetts.
+He died on March 22, 1994, while undergoing treatment at Brigham and Women's Hospital in Boston, Massachusetts.
 He was buried at West Hill Cemetery in Putney, Vermont.